Hutchesons' Grammar School: Expansion

 In 2001, the school expanded into the West End of Glasgow when it merged with Laurel Park School and created a nursery and primary school on Lilybank Terrace, although this has since closed.
 The building suffered heavy damage in a fire in November 2008, and again in early 2019.

 Recent history

 In 2021, the schools purchased a new sports complex in Pollok Country Park, previously owned by Craigholme School.
-It is titled within the school as H@PP, an abbreviation for Hutchesons' at Pollok Park.

 In 2022, the school obtained new playing fields also inside Pollok Country Park.

 Overview

 Affiliations

 Hutchesons' is a member of the Headmasters' and Headmistresses' Conference, the Independent Schools Council, and the Scottish Council of Independent Schools.

 Houses

 Pupils at the school are divided into the following four Houses: